Darkempire78/Deezer-Downloader-Discord-Bot/README.md

 ?track <MusicName> : Find informations about a track and send preview.
 ?artist <ArtistName> : Find informations about an artist.
 ?album <AlbumName> : Find informations about an album.
+?top : Send worldwide top and top by countries.

 ?help : display help.
 ```